Why a Fiduciary Matters

 The word fiduciary in the dictionary is defined as a person to whom property or power is entrusted for the benefit of another.
 What does being a fiduciary mean to us?

-- It means we avoid conflicts of interest
+- It means we avoid or disclose conflicts of interest

 - It means we don’t get commissions for simply buying or selling a stock